-The reality of course, is neither that educational performance nor aspiration will change the structural opportunities available nor the creeping casualisation and insecurity of previously secure and well-paid occupational roles.
-Prominent social mobility theorists now anticipate that under these pressures, the growth of Professional/Managerial occupations may be slowing (Bukodi & Goldthorpe, 2018), and recent research illustrates the downward patterns of intergenerational mobility that appear as a result (The Social Mobility Commission, 2020).
-This is relevant to the significance of our empirical findings, discussed in the final section.
-For now, we move to show not just that the state has attempted to push down competitiveness to the individual and household scale, but that this has been largely successful.
+The reality of course, is that neither educational performance nor aspiration will change the structural opportunities available nor the creeping casualisation and insecurity of previously secure and well-paid occupational roles.
+Prominent social mobility theorists now anticipate that the growth of Professional/Managerial occupations may be slowing (Bukodi & Goldthorpe, 2018), and recent research illustrates the resulting downward patterns of intergenerational mobility (Social Mobility Commission, 2020).
+This is relevant to the wider political significance of our empirical findings, discussed in the final section.
+Now, we move to show not just that the state has attempted to push down competitiveness to the individual and household scale, but that this has been largely successful.

-Shared concerns with competitiveness in Household Social Reproduction Strategies
+Competitiveness in Household Social Reproduction Strategies

-One measure of household concerns with strategising for competitiveness is their values in relation to education (our variables on this are labelled ‘ParEdAtt’).
+One measure of household strategising for competitiveness is their values in relation to education (our variables on this are labelled ‘ParEdAtt’).
 For the NS-SEC class proxy, mean answers vary very little across these variables, especially between age 3 and 11 where the range is small and variances are mostly not statistically significant or show mixed patterns.
 There is little difference in the mean scores of attitudes to education by parental NS-SEC class when the cohort members were aged 3, 7 and at age 11 Professional and Managerial parents had statistically significantly lower positive values on the aggregated variable of wanting their children to stay on at school and thinking it likely their children would go to University.
 A very similar pattern was observed in relation to the educational proxy for class, with a slightly larger negative gap with the least educated parents.
 Likewise, virtually exactly the same pattern was observed for income groups, with the most well paid having lower positive scores on these variables at age 11 than other income groups, but no statistically significant patterns at earlier ages.
 In sum, the data on these educational attitudes and values variables shows no discernible pattern of variation by three separate proxies for social class, until age 11 when it appears that ‘working class’ parents have stronger positive values about education than do ‘middle class’ parents.

 INSERT Table 4 ABOUT HERE

-Having established that parental attitudes toward education do not differ widely by class a second way to think about the ways households internalise competitiveness might be in investing their time in helping their children with school work or directly related tasks such as helping with reading, writing or maths at age 5, 7, 11 and 14 (ParInvTime3Rs).
+A second way to think about how households internalise competitiveness might be in investing their time in helping children with school work or directly related tasks like reading, writing or maths at age 5, 7, 11 and 14 (ParInvTime3Rs).
 There were some statistically significant differences in parental investment of time in helping with school work, but no clear pattern in terms of the NS-SEC proxy in early childhood.
-For instance, at age 5 Professional/Managerial parents spent less time than all other groups, but this difference was significant only with lower supervisory and technical parents.
+For instance, at age 5, Professional/Managerial parents spent less time than all other groups, but this difference was significant only compared with lower supervisory and technical parents.
 At age 7 there were no statistically significant differences.
 The patterns were similar in terms of parental education; no clear statistically significant patterns at age 5, 7 or 11.
 There were differences in parental investment of time helping with school/educational work according to income groups however at age 5, though not at age 7, indicating mixed findings, at least at earlier ages (see below).